 Convenient, reliable and affordable, birth control pills have been used by women for more than 50 years.
 But are they safe?
 The pills release hormones, usually a combination of estrogen and progesterone, to block pregnancy by preventing ovulation.
 These additional hormones, especially estrogen, have long raised concerns about increasing risk for breast cancer.
 Studies in the 1980s found that hormone levels in birth control pills stimulated breast cells and increased risk.
 Newer generation oral contraceptives with lower amounts of hormones have been assumed to equate to fewer side effects, including a lower risk of breast cancer.
 This study tested that hypothesis among young women.

 Until recently, many women (and their doctors) believed newer hormonal contraceptives to be safer than those taken by their mothers or grandmothers, which released higher doses of estrogen.
-This study shows that contemporary low-dose birth control pills do slightly increase breast cancer risk in average risk women, but the absolute risk is small, especially when weighed against the known benefits of oral contraceptive use.
-(Risk differs depending on personal behavioral and environmental factors, and it increases as a woman ages.)
+This study shows that low-dose birth control pills do slightly increase breast cancer risk in average risk women, but the absolute risk is small, especially when weighed against the known benefits of oral contraceptive use.
 The potential breast cancer risk identified in this study must be balanced by the need for reliable contraception in this age group.

 This study did not specifically look at risks in women at high risk for breast cancer due to a BRCA or other mutation.
-Prior data on oral contraceptive use and breast cancer risk specifically in BRCA mutation carriers is not clear particularly for early exposure (teens and early 20s).
-Retrospective case control studies show no impact but all prospective studies actually do show an impact.
-Generally, prospective studies are considered to be more informative than retrospective studies.
+Prior data on oral contraceptive use and breast cancer risk specifically in BRCA mutation carriers is not clear, particularly for women who take birth control in their teens and early 20s.
+To date, data has been conflicting.

 New York Times